secretstartups/handbook/finance/accounting/finance-ops/billing-ops/index.html.md

 Can we update invoices manually?
 </summary>

-Manual (pro-forma) invoice modifications have to be approved through the Legal Team.
-Please ensure that you have proper approvals prior to requesting invoice modifications from the billing team.
+Manual (pro-forma) invoice modifications are only done in exceptional circumstances and have to be approved through the Billing Leadership Team.
+Please ensure that you have proper approvals prior to requesting invoice modifications.

 </details>